Magicanz/HB-LLM-Tools/README.md

 The current functionality is:

 - Adder: Use your voice to add items to locations in your Homebox storage.
+- Labeler: Let an LLM label your items with your predefined labels, according to name and description.

 Further explanations for the functionality is further below.